 - Strip the leaves off the sprig of rosemary and finely chop.
 Add to the bowl of parmesan and polenta and mix together.

-- Place the sunflower oil in a bowl.
+- Place the olive oil in a bowl.
 Dip each courgette chip in the oil and then coat them in the polenta mix.